 SMTP Configuration for Microsoft 365 mailboxes

 If you are using Microsoft 365, you will need to enable SMTP Auth on the mailbox that you are trying to connect to our platform.
-Follow the steps below:
+Follow the steps below (For details on the Microsoft Oauth setup, see the next section):

 1. Open the Microsoft 365 admin center and go to Users > Active Users.